coreos/ignition/docs/supported-platforms.md

 * [DigitalOcean] (`digitalocean`) - Ignition will read its configuration from the droplet userdata.
 Cloud SSH keys and network configuration are handled separately.
 * [Exoscale] (`exoscale`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * [Google Cloud] (`gcp`) - Ignition will read its configuration from the instance metadata entry named "user-data".
 Cloud SSH keys are handled separately.
+* [Microsoft Hyper-V] (`hyperv`) - Ignition will read its configuration from the `ignition.config` key in pool 0 of the Hyper-V Data Exchange Service (KVP).
+Values are limited to approximately 1 KiB of text, so Ignition can also read and concatenate multiple keys named `ignition.config.0`, `ignition.config.1`, and so on.
 * [IBM Cloud] (`ibmcloud`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * [KubeVirt] (`kubevirt`) - Ignition will read its configuration from the instance userdata via config drive.
 Cloud SSH keys are handled separately.
 * Bare Metal (`metal`) - Use the `ignition.config.url` kernel parameter to provide a URL to the configuration.
 The URL can use the `http://`, `https://`, `tftp://`, `s3://`, `arn:`, or `gs://` schemes to specify a remote config.